estebanpablo89/devcamper_api/README.md

 > Backend API for DevCamper application, which is a bootcamp directory website

+## Demo

+The API is live at [https://devcamper-estebanpablo89.herokuapp.com/](https://devcamper-estebanpablo89.herokuapp.com/)

 ## Usage

 Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own